Tenneco (TEN) Q1 2017 Results - Earnings Call Transcript

 Richard M. Kwas - Wells Fargo Securities LLC

 Okay.
 All right.
 And then just on diesel – so, I know it's a smaller piece of your revenue mix relative to, I think, the perception out there, but anything we should think about in terms of the shift given some of the declines here in the first quarter and the assumption and it's maybe going to be worse than expected going forward at least relative to what the market had embedded?
-As we think – I know you have regulations and some of that come from a content standpoint helping you going forward, but any kind of rule of thumb we should think about in terms of a 3% (31:20) decrease in diesel and what that means for your content in Europe and Western Europe?
+As we think – I know you have regulations and some of that come from a content standpoint helping you going forward, but any kind of rule of thumb we should think about in terms of a percent decrease in diesel and what that means for your content in Europe and Western Europe?

 Brian J. Kesseler - Tenneco, Inc.